Automation and Robotics with Lab

 Full Time Instructor Assistance

 Our highly trained instructors are only a phone call away (or e-mail) from providing you with reassuring assisance whenever you need it.
-They will work directly with you one-on-one to answer your questions and provide you with technical assistance when needed - even if it's on a Saturday!
+They will work directly with you one-on-one to answer your questions and provide you with technical assistance when needed!

 Robotics Technicians and Electro-Mechanical Technicians build, install, test, or maintain robotic equipment or related automated production systems.